Effective date: December 2018

 Cookies, Tags, Beacons and Similar Technologies

 As is the case with many commercial Web sites, Grant Thornton automatically logs certain information about user access to the Site, which may include a user’s elections made, content accessed or downloaded, responses to forms and surveys, internet protocol address, browser type, internet service provider, referring/exit pages, operating system, as well as date and time stamps.
-We also use “cookies” which are small data files stored on a user’s computer to enhance your on-line experience when visiting our Sites.
+We use “cookies” which are small data files stored on a user’s computer to enhance your on-line experience when visiting our Sites.
 The use of “cookies” is common practice for most Web sites; however, most Web browsers include settings that allow users to decline cookies.
+We or our digital media service providers also use tags, tracking pixels, and beacons to count visitors, to help us better understand the effectiveness of our content and the interests of our users, and to improve the experience on the Sites.

 Do Not Track Signals

 Some Web browsers incorporate a “do-not-track” or similar feature that signals to Web sites with which the browser communicates that a visitor does not want to have his or her online activity tracked.
 As of the effective date of this Privacy Statement, not all browsers offer a “do-not-track” option and “do-not-track” signals are not yet uniform.
 For this reason, Grant Thornton does not currently respond to “do-not-track” signals.

 Disclosures and Transfers

 Grant Thornton will not disclose an individual’s personal information to third parties, except as set forth in this Privacy Statement, when we have permission to make the disclosure, or as necessary to fulfill the purpose for which the information was submitted.
 We also may use or disclose personal information as we believe to be necessary or appropriate (a) under applicable law (including to meet a national security or law enforcement requirement), (b) to comply with legal process or professional standards, (c) to protect our rights, privacy, safety or property and/or those of our affiliates or clients; or (d) in a merger, acquisition or asset sale.